OrleansContrib/OrleansShardedStorage/README.md

-# Orleans Sharded Storage Provider (TABLES AND BLOBS) - WARNING: This is v3 of Orleans.
-I'm hoping to create a v7 soon.
+# Orleans Sharded Storage Provider (TABLES AND BLOBS) - WARNING: This is v3.6.2 of Orleans.
+See the [main branch](https://github.com/JsAndDotNet/OrleansShardedStorage) for v7.

 This project will split grain data fairly evenly over a number of table storage accounts.